sago2693/sago-recipes/IP-Haferflocken-steel-cut-oatmeal.md

 - 2 cups of water
 - 1 cup of milk
 - 1 pinch of salt
-- 1 cup of Haferflocken
+- 1 cup of Haferflocken (See [types of oats](https://chefjulierd.com/steel-cut-oats-vs-rolled-oats-vs-quick-oats-whats-the-difference/).)
 - (optional) 1 cinammon stick

 Instructions: